Noxturnix/OpenIS/README.md

 ## What is OpenIS?

 OpenIS is ~~the best Discord bot <abbr title="First working open source Discord bot">in Thailand</abbr>.
-If you want to grab some codes and put them in your proprietary project then go ahead, this project is [MIT License](#license)'d, and don't forget to put the copyright notice if you are distributing this project~~ AN OPEN SOURCE ANARCHY DISCORD BOT
+If you want to grab some codes and put them in your proprietary project then go ahead, this project is [MIT License](#license)'d, and don't forget to put the copyright notice if you are distributing this project~~ **AN OPEN SOURCE ANARCHY DISCORD BOT**

 ## Add bot to a server

-Soon&trade;
+Use this [permission calculator](https://discordapi.com/permissions.html) to generate OAuth URL.
+Use `880996949933838356` as "Client ID"

+Or [click here](https://discord.com/api/oauth2/authorize?client_id=880996949933838356&permissions=8&scope=bot%20applications.commands) for full permissions

 ## How to contribute